 LAB MEDIA: Figure 4B.
 Video editor: Highlight the two peaks at 301 and 605 in the bottom magenta-colored graph labeled “Cadmium Yellow (3)”.

-In the photoluminescence map, cadmium yellow was the only pigment visibly distributed across the field of view [1], with strong emission dominating the entire image [2], while rutile and anatase contributed only faint and localized signals [3].
+In the photoluminescence map, instead, cadmium yellow is the only pigment visibly distributed across the field of view [1], with strong emission dominating the entire image [2].
+Indeed, the faint defect emission from rutile and anatase cannot be spectrally distinguished from the yellow powder[3].

 LAB MEDIA: Figure 5A.